 A Digression on “Loving Jesus”

 There was endless, endless “Loving Jesus” music like this in a variety of genres by both men and women.
 But the men were the best because their mental hoop-jumping could be unintentionally hilarious.
 To give another example, in a song titled Queen in the Sky, a middle-aged man sings about getting down on his knees to please Jesus, that he wants Jesus to transform him into a “queen in the sky,” and asks Jesus to “sock it to me, baby, sock it to me hard.”
-Yet I have no doubt this same man would have become upset if you insisted he harbored any gay, trans, or otherwise queer interests/identity.
+Yet I have no doubt this same man would have sworn he harbored no gay, trans, or otherwise queer thoughts/identity.

 If you’ve seen the South Park episode where Eric Cartman starts a Christian rock band in order to win a bet and basically just does covers of love songs with religious double entendres thrown in… well, I want to say Cartman had nothing on The Family, but honestly this is a pretty good impression of your typical Loving Jesus song: